python/psf-docs/_docs/faq.rst

 That's all fine, but what do you do?
 ====================================

+Day to day, the Foundation's activities are pretty "quiet" - the PSF membership is amazingly low traffic unless a vote, or hot issue comes up.
+On the board level, we are constantly discussing various initiatives such as marketing, grants, outreach, etc. Most of the heavy lifting is left to individual committees such as the infrastructure team, trademarks committee, or the PyCon team.

+Primarily, our focus is to find things we can **help** with - such as funding individual conferences, outreach programs or development efforts.
+The board meets once a month to discuss and vote on given resolutions, a list of which can be found on the `resolutions`_ page.

+Our job is to raise funds, and distribute those funds in a way that best continues to serve the community and the `Mission Statement`_.
+We're the marketing and legal arm, if you will, of Python-the-Language.

+Every so often, we arbitrate or get involved in legal issues involving the Python logo or other trademarks.
+Most trademark actions involved approving usage of the logo or other IP.

 What is the relationship between PyCon US and the PSF?
 ======================================================